safer-trust/Unicor/README.md

-  fetch-iocs                      Fetch IOCs from MISP, typically domains and IPs correlate                       Correlate input files and produce matches for potential alerts correlate --retro_disco_lookup  Reprocesses input in the list of newer MISP events alert                           Send alerts to a pre-defined location
+  fetch-iocs                      Fetch IOCs from MISP, typically domains and IPs correlate                       Correlate input files and produce matches for potential alerts correlate --retro_disco_lookup  Reprocesses input in the list of newer MISP events alert                           Send alerts to pre-defined destinations like Slack
 ```

 ## Installation summary